Adapter Training¶

 model.add_classification_head(data_args.task_name, num_labels=num_labels)

-Compared to fine-tuning the full model, there is only one significant adaptation we have to make: adding a new adapter module and activating it.
+Compared to fine-tuning the entire model, we have to make only one significant adaptation: adding an adapter setup and activating it.

 # task adapter - only add if not existing